 Ensuring that you select the right interior designer is important to the success of your project.
 Follow these steps as part of your selection process :

 - Review the profiles of various Interior Designers.
 You can use referral services, ask friends and family for referrals, or visit ARIDO’s blog of member work, BLOG//ARIDO.
 Most Interior Designers have websites with a portfolio of examples of their work.

 - Have a conversation with the Interior Designer to describe your project and ask them about their approach to the project and about similar projects they have undertaken.

-- Invite the Innterior Designer to your space for a portfolio review and a discussion about the project and the process that will be undertaken.
+- Invite the Interior Designer to your space, or schedule a virtual meeting for a portfolio review and a discussion about the project and the process that will be undertaken.
 Be sure to ask about references, fees, and contracts.

 - Check the references your interior designer provides, compile your budget, and carefully review any contract an Interior Designer provides before signing it.

 - Make your selection based on the information you have gathered.
 Ensure that you are informed and your project will be successful.

 As a regulatory body, ARIDO does not provide referral services.
 To confirm if an individual is an ARIDO Registered Member in good standing, you can use ARIDO’s Public Registry on BLOG//ARIDO which allows you to search for Registered members of ARIDO who have met and continue to meet ARIDO’s qualification standards.
 No endorsement of individuals and/or organizations listed in the Public Registry is implied.

 - How much does an interior designer cost to hire?
 Is there an industry guideline of interior design service fees/rates?